Rhodesia Information Centre: Establishment and role

 The Rhodesian government did not have a diplomatic presence in Australia prior to UDI.
 In 1966 it established the Rhodesian Information Service in Melbourne.
 The service's first director was T.A.
 Cresswell-George, an Australian citizen.
-An information office was also opened in Sydney as branch of the Rhodesian Information Service.
+An information office was also opened in Sydney as a branch of the Rhodesian Information Service.

 The Rhodesian Information Service in Melbourne was closed in 1967, and replaced with the Rhodesian Information Centre (RIC) in Sydney.
-The centre was led by Kieth Chalmers, a former Rhodesian diplomat.
+The centre was led by Keith Chalmers, a former Rhodesian diplomat.
 Chalmers had arrived in Australia in 1967 and was granted Australian citizenship in July 1969.
 The RIC was registered as a business in New South Wales, with the state government being aware from the outset that it was operated by the Rhodesian government.

 The director of the centre, Denzil Bradley, claimed in 1972 that its role was to disseminate "factual information about Rhodesia throughout Australia".
-In reality, the RIC wa a de facto diplomatic mission that represented the Rhodesian government in Australia.
+In reality, the RIC was a de facto diplomatic mission that represented the Rhodesian government in Australia.
 This made it the Rhodesian government's main way of engaging with Australians.
 The information the centre provided was mainly propaganda for the Rhodesian regime.
 It lobbied members of the federal and state parliaments and advised Australian businesses about how they could evade the sanctions that had been placed on the country.
 It also handled queries about visas and migration to Rhodesia.
 The Zimbabwe African National Union, one of the main forces fighting white rule within Rhodesia, alleged in 1978 that the RIC had recruited Australians to fight with the Rhodesian Security Forces.
 This was denied by the centre's director.
 The RIC had previously stated in 1977 that Australians who contacted it about enlisting in the Rhodesian Security Forces were told to communicate directly with the relevant organisation in Rhodesia.